Wonruc/ZScalePoint-to-Point/README.md

 * Various wires to connect it all.
 Give strong consideration to a servo wire/jst crimp kit where you can make your own 3 pin wires.

-The code currently have alot of commented out code for various uses.
+The code currently has alot of commented out code for various uses.
 I may split this off soon into several variants that would just work without editing.